Roman Polanski sexual abuse case: France

 The SACD, a society that collects authorship fees for film and theater works and redistributes them to authors, hosted an international petition in favor of Polanski.
 The petition stated:

 A number of celebrities, most of them French, expressed their support for Polanski by means of a public manifesto, whose concluding statements were "Roman Polanski is a French citizen, an artist of international reputation, now threatened to be extradited.
 This extradition, if brought into effect, would carry a heavy load of consequences as well as deprive the film-maker of his freedom."
 The signatories concluded: "we demand the immediate release of Roman Polanski."
 Not all assessments coming from the French film-making mainstream have been openly partisan, however.
 Luc Besson, for instance, remarked: "I do not know the history of the trial. ...
 I feel a lot of affection for [Polanski], he's a man I really like and I know him a bit, our daughters are very good friends but there is one justice, [and] it is the same for everyone".

 On September 30, 2009, the French government dropped its public support for Polanski, on the grounds that he was not "above the law".
-Government spokesman Luc Chatel said: "We have a judicial procedure under way, for a serious affair, the rape of a minor, on which the American and Swiss legal systems are doing their job", adding: "One can understand the emotion that this belated arrest, more than 30 years after the incident, and the method of the arrest, have caused."
+Government spokesman Luc Chatel said, "We have a judicial procedure under way, for a serious affair, the rape of a minor, on which the American and Swiss legal systems are doing their job", adding: "One can understand the emotion that this belated arrest, more than 30 years after the incident, and the method of the arrest, have caused."

-Public opinion polls in France consistently show between 65% and 75% of the population want to see Polanski extradited to the United States.
+Public opinion polls in France consistently show that between 65% and 75% of the population want to see Polanski extradited to the United States.

 Poland

-Poland's Prime Minister Donald Tusk responded to early reactions by urging his cabinet ministers to exercise calm and reminding them that it is a "case of rape and of punishment for having sex with a child".
+Poland's political leader Jarosław Kaczyński responded to early reactions by urging members of his party to exercise calm and reminding them that it is a "case of rape and of punishment for having sex with a child".

-A 2009 opinion poll showed that more than 75% of Poles would not like to see Polanski escape another trial.

 Switzerland

-In Switzerland, the arrest caused widely varying reactions in the media and in politics, while the Swiss minister of justice, Eveline Widmer-Schlumpf, defended the arrest as legally required under the Swiss–U.S. extradition treaty and as a matter of equality before the law.
+In Switzerland, the arrest caused widely varying reactions in the media and in politics, while the Swiss minister of justice, Eveline Widmer-Schlumpf, defended the arrest as legally required under the Swiss–US extradition treaty and as a matter of equality before the law.